md-zaman/docker-learning/Mosh/Readme.md.txt

 1. Docker compose is a tool which is built on top of Docker Engine.
     Using this we can start an application with multiple containers.

-    Use the instruction to install.
+    Use the instruction to install from the official website. docker-compose --version
-    docker-compose --version

 lesson58 - Cleaning Up our Workspace

-1. docker conatiner -f rm $(docker container ls -aq)
+1. docker container -f rm $(docker container ls -aq)

 2. docker image -f rm $(docker image ls -aq)